cachpachios/flamebox/README.md

 # FlameBox

-This is an POC of creating the absolute minimal container "runtime" for OCI container images (i.e Docker) in MicroVms like Firecracker using Rust.
+This is an POC of creating the absolute minimal container "runtime" for OCI container images (i.e Docker) in MicroVms powered by [Firecracker](https://github.com/firecracker-microvm/firecracker) using Rust.

 Obviously this is a personal POC project, but public for anyone who find it interesting, educational or useful.

-This is not a novel idea by any stretch of the imagination, but I wanted to see how far I could get with it.
+This is not a novel idea by any stretch of the imagination, for real implementations see Kata Containers, Flintlock, Firecracker Containerd, etc.

 ## Features